-E-working and tax relief
+Working from home and tax relief

-To qualify as an e-worker, you must:
+To qualify, you must:

 - Working for substantial periods at home

-- Logging onto a work computer remotely
+- Logging onto a work computer system remotely

 - Sending and receiving email, data or files remotely